coumbaya/feta/README.md

         https://www.monetdb.org/Home

-      MonetDB is a full-fledged relational column-oriented DBMS database management system, that supports the SQL:2003       standard, provide client interfaces (e.g. ODBC and JDBC), as well as application programming interfaces for            various languages (C, Python, Java, Ruby, Perl, and PHP)
+      MonetDB is a full-fledged relational column-oriented DBMS database management system, that supports the SQL:2003       standard, provide client interfaces (e.g. ODBC and JDBC), as well as application programming interfaces for            various languages (C, Python, Java, Ruby, Perl, and PHP).

       This is an alternative DB system used to store FETA's federated log.